dostuffthatmatters/github-export-tool/README.md

 This can be used to periodically back up your whole organization.
 Existing tools that do this backup are crazy expensive (like https://rewind.com/pricing-backups/).
 And export via migration is only available for GitHub Enterprise.

 Under the hood, this tool uses the [GitHub CLI](https://cli.github.com/).

-Only works when using authentication via SSH.
-If you want HTTPS support 👉 PRs are welcome.
+*Only works when using authentication via SSH.
+If you want HTTPS support 👉 PRs are welcome.*

 <br/>

-## ⚔️ How to use it?
+## ⚔️ How to Use it?

 1. Install Poetry (https://python-poetry.org/)
 2. Install Python3.10 (https://python.org/)